railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 From this version on, you can also handle receptions by product, even from List view.
 Go to :menuselection:`Warehouse --> Receiver/Deliver Products --> Incoming Products`.

 Filters allow you to easily select receipts to be done, and so on.
-One way to quickly receive products is to Group by `Product`,`Picking',etc.. and select `To Do`.
+One way to quickly receive products is to Group by `Product`,`Picking`,etc and select `To Do`.

 This is very useful functionality when your supplier sends the goods for several purchase orders at a time.
 You can now just receive the products, regardless of the purchase order they come from, simply by clicking the green arrow at the right side of the screen.